daniel-jantrambun/roadToVault/README.md

 # Create Kubernetes Cluster With Terraform

 The goal of this article is to show how to create a GKE cluster with [HashiCorp Terraform](https://www.terraform.io/).
-This cluster will be used later to install our vault.
+This cluster will be used later to install our vault solution.

 **Requirements:**